Junyi00/tp/docs/UserGuide.md

 ![result after subtracting points](images/subtractingPointsResult.png)

-You should see that _Lyndon Edwards_ has _300 points_ remaining.
+You should observe that _Lyndon Edwards_ has _300 points_ remaining.
 However, do note that he still has 800 cumulative points, as cumulative points are not subtracted away while claiming rewards.

-Lastly, perhaps you feel that this was an error. _Lyndon Edwards_ should have _8000 points_ for being such a loyal customer.
+Lastly, perhaps what you did above was a mistake. _Lyndon Edwards_ should have _8000 points_ for being such a loyal customer.
 You can overwrite his previous points and cumulative points, using the [`setpoints`](#setting-reward-points-for-a-customer--setpoints) command!

     setpoints 1 pt/8000